 In the body, the production of Type I IFNs is dependent on the presence of various microorganisms.
 For instance, following a viral infection, a signaling pathway that causes phosphorylation, dimerization as well as passage of the interferon response factor 3 (IRF3) to the nucleus is activated.

 Along with a number of other transcription factors, IRF3 activates that synthesis of IFN-β gene that binds to the interferon receptors located on the surface of an infected cell which ultimately results in interferon response.

 Through these responses, interferons help in the recruitment of effector molecules that protect the cells against infections (bacterial and viral infections).
-For instance, by activating the production of natural killer cells and macrophages, interferons contribute to the destruction of both the viruses and infected cells.

 * Cells responsible for the production of IFN-α and IFN-β are collectively known as interferon-producing cells (IPCs) or natural interferon-producing cells.